Retirement Living Hub

 Making the Transition to Memory Care Smoother

-Moving a loved one into Memory Care can be an emotionally challenging experience for everyone involved.
 A thoughtful and well-planned approach can help ease the transition for your loved one and your family.
-Focus on creating a sense of familiarity and security.
+Focus on creating a sense of familiarity and security – it’s about making the new environment feel less foreign.

 Prepare the new space with familiar items from home, such as photographs, a favorite blanket, or comfortable furniture.
 These objects can provide comfort and continuity in a new environment.
-Work closely with the facility staff to understand their transition protocols and share details about your loved one’s routines, preferences, and personal history.

 Tips for a smoother transition:

 • Involve Your Loved One (if appropriate): Depending on their cognitive stage, involve them in choices where they can participate, such as selecting personal items for their new room.
+Even small choices can empower them.

 • Maintain Visitation: Regular visits, especially in the initial weeks, reassure your loved one and help them adjust.
 Keep visits positive and focused on engagement.

 • Communicate with Staff: Share insights about your loved one’s history, triggers, and preferences.
 Open communication helps staff provide tailored care.
+Treat them as part of your team.

 • Join a Support Group: Connect with other families facing similar transitions.
 Support groups offer emotional understanding and practical advice.
+Dorothy found her “Florida family” here at Hawthorn Ridge, and that kind of community is invaluable.

 • Be Patient and Flexible: Adjustment takes time.
 There may be good days and challenging days.
 Maintain a positive outlook and adapt as needed.
+It’s a marathon, not a sprint.

 Frequently Asked Questions